MosesSupposes/Purescript-By-Example/text/chapter8.md

 - Errors, as represented by the `Either` data type
 - Multi-functions, as represented by arrays or lists

 Note that the distinction is subtle.
 It is true, for example, that an error message is a possible side-effect of a JavaScript expression, in the form of an exception.
-In that sense, exceptions do represent native side-effects, and it is possible to represent them using `Eff`.
-However, error messages implemented using `Either` are not a side-effect of the JavaScript runtime, and so it is not appropriate to implement error messages in that style using `Eff`.
+In that sense, exceptions do represent native side-effects, and it is possible to represent them using `Effect`.
+However, error messages implemented using `Either` are not a side-effect of the JavaScript runtime, and so it is not appropriate to implement error messages in that style using `Effect`.
 So it is not the effect itself which is native, but rather how it is implemented at runtime.

 ## Side-Effects and Purity